ralna/GALAHAD/doc/Python/psls_intro.rst

 along with the more modern versions implements in ``ICFS`` due to

   C.-J. Lin and J. J. More',
-  ``Incomplete Cholesky factorizations with limited memory''.
+  ''Incomplete Cholesky factorizations with limited memory''.
   *SIAM Journal on Scientific Computing* **21** (1999) 21-45,

 and in ``HSL_MI28`` described by

   J. A. Scott and M. Tuma,
-  ``HSL_MI28: an efficient and robust limited-memory incomplete Cholesky factorization code''.
+  ''HSL_MI28: an efficient and robust limited-memory incomplete Cholesky factorization code''.
   *ACM Transactions on Mathematical Software* **40(4)** (2014), Article 24.